 So, with all of that said, you now know not only what do data scientists do, but also the main differences between the two professions.
 Now, before we start discussing the actual “data analyst VS data scientist” comparison, let’s briefly go over the criteria which we’ll use to analyze both of the professions.

 Criteria of Analysis

-Most jobs that are at least somewhat similar to one another can be analyzed by applying various different criteria.
-Since this would both be somewhat counter-productive and would take up a lot of time, we are going to be using only a couple of the mostly-referenced points to make the distinction between data analyst VS data scientist.
+Most jobs that are at least somewhat similar to one another can be analyzed by applying various criteria.
+Since this would both be somewhat counter-productive and would take up a lot of time, we are going to be using only a couple of the mostly-referenced points to make the distinction between data analysts and scientists.

 There are three points that we’ll use – popularity, difficulty, and salary.